denysdovhan/bash-handbook/README.md

 # Conditional statements

-Like in other languages, Bash conditionals let us decide to perform an action or not, depend on result by evaluating an expression, which should be enclosed in `[[ ]]`.
+Like in other languages, Bash conditionals let us decide to perform an action or not, depend on result by evaluating an expression, which should be enclosed in `[[ ]]` or `[ ]`.

 Conditional expression may contain `&&` and `||` operator, which are _AND_ and _OR_ accordingly.
 Beside this, there many [other handy expression](#primary-and-combining-expressions).